 A Quidditch match was played in 1385 in Lancashire by an Irish side against an English side, the first mention of Ireland playing Quidditch.
 The Irish players were run out of town after displaying skills with a Quaffle that had never been seen before (QA8).

-- The 1994 team won while flying Firebolt racing brooms (PA4, GF8), the same broom that Harry Potter received as a mystery Christmas gift during his third year (PA11).
+The 1994 team won while flying Firebolt racing brooms (PA4, GF8), the same broom that Harry Potter received as a mystery Christmas gift during his third year (PA11).
+They were favourites to win, but the match ended with a surprise Snitch capture by Bulgarian Seeker Krum (GF8).

 The players on the Irish National team that won the Quidditch World Cup in 1994 were all named after friends of J K Rowling (JKR).